Gray Viane

 Gray Viane (born 19 May 1982) is a former professional rugby league footballer who played in the 2000s.

 Early life

-Viane was born in Otahuhu, New Zealand.
+Viane was born in Ōtāhuhu, New Zealand.

-Viane played junior rugby league for Minto Cobras, and attended Sarah Redfern High (a renowned rugby league school in Minto, New South Wales).
+Viane played junior rugby league for the Leumeah Wolves and Liverpool Catholic Club Raiders, and attended Sarah Redfern High (a renowned rugby league school in Minto, New South Wales).
 He was selected to represent the Australian schoolboys rugby union team.